dmmoody-graveyard/phone_book/README.md

 Bug reports
 ===========

 If you discover any bugs, feel free to create an issue on GitHub.
-Please add as much information as possible to help us fixing the possible bug.
-We also encourage you to help even more by forking and sending us a pull request.
+Please add as much information as possible to help me fix the possible bug.
+I also encourage you to help even more by forking and sending me a pull request.

 https://github.com/dmmoody/phone_book/issues